ashutoshmjain/gita/src/mathuraChap09.md

 Seeing them both share the pleasant observation, he continued  - they also hold the clues to the very nature of creation - the "birth" as we normally call it.

 Each of these seven colors is a statement of separation.
 For example, a Green color is a signal that all the other colors left it alone - a separation occurred yet it survived.
-What color is that combination that we don't see when we observe the shining Green?  - He waited a bit for the Fairy and her Friend to respond.
-Finding them silent and keen, he added - white light minus Green is Magenta.
+For example, what color is that combination that we don't see when we observe the shining Green?  - He waited a bit for the Fairy and her Friend to respond.
+Finding them silent but curious, he added - white light minus Green is Magenta.

-Looking at Magenta, we can never tell that it is a shade that conspired against "Green" - left the poor "Green" alone - he smiled.
+Looking at beautiful Magenta, we can never tell it is a shade that conspired against "Green" - left the poor "Green" alone - he smiled.
 Let's just call it the "inverse" of Green, or "Anti-Green" !
 The key thing is - looking at something you can never tell that it is an "inverse" of something else - the inverse is just another shade.
 The truth however is - every observable thing is an inverse of something.
 It is like a cryptographic public-private key pair - you can never guess one from another.

 Let it sink in for a bit :-) - said he, as he gulped the last ounce from his tumbler - what we observe is the public key but  the private key is always hidden.
 What appears trivial has certain underlying complexity - a knot!